+2. Café Virtuoso – Google Maps

 Don’t be fooled by outward appearances.
 The location, and even the coffee shop itself, is not exactly impressive.
-But as they say, never judge a book by its cover.
+But you know what they say, never judge a book by its cover.
 After making my way over to Café Virtuoso, I have since returned many times for its delicious coffee nectar.
 Café Virtuoso also roasts their own beans, and they make a strong effort to make sure everything is 100% certified organic.

 Personal fav: Salted Caramel Latte – but I also loved the Peanut Butter Latte!

 3. Elixir Espresso & Wine Bar – Google Maps

 At the Elixir Espresso Bar, every beverage is brewed and poured with care to create the perfect…elixir.
 There are four locations around San Diego, and each have a nice upscale and sophisticated draw to them.
 They are also known for their crêpes, which I find pairs nicely with coffee. 🙂 Elixir uses Caffé Calabria roasted beans for their beverages.

 4. James Coffee Co. – Google Maps

 Located in Downtown’s Little Italy, James Coffee Co. is the brainchild of former guitarist and band member David Kennedy, from Angels and Airwaves.
 Besides creating great coffee, they also roast their own beans (both single origin and blends).
 There’s also a shop where you can purchase anything and everything coffee-related, and they even offer coffee classes!

 5. Dark Horse Coffee Roasters – Google Maps

 Dark Horse has a funky, hipster type of vibe.
 They roast their own beans in house, which you can also purchase.
 I have to give props for this creative concoction; the Salted Maple Latte.
 I love salt, I love maple, and I love lattes, why not combine it all together? 🙂

 6. Holsem Coffee – Google Maps